kodecocodes/i9t/testing/testing.markdown

 Swift provides three different levels of access:

 1. **Public access** enables access to entities in any source file from within their own module, as well as any source file in any other module that imports that module.
 2. **Internal access** enables access for entities in any source file from within their own module.
-Outside modules never get access, even if they import the module in question.
+Files from outside modules never get access, even if they import the module in question.
 3. **Private access** restricts access to entities from anywhere other than the source file where they're defined.
 This is the most restrictive of all access control levels.

 > **Note**: This was a broad overview of Swift's access control model.
 There's more to it, and if you’re interested in learning more, read Apple's documentation on the subject at <http://apple.co/1DH0v9y>.